cicsdev/cics-java-liberty-springboot-jpa/README.md

 * A configured Liberty JVM server
 * Java SE 1.8 or later on the z/OS system
 * Java SE 1.8 or later on the workstation
-* Either Gradle or Apache Maven on the workstation
+* Either Gradle or Apache Maven on the workstation (optional if using Wrappers)
 * IBM Db2 V11 or later on z/OS

 ## Downloading